 Walk around downtown Budapest and duck into St. Stephen’s Basilica

 St. Stephen’s Basilica is a must-see, with its grandiose exterior and stunning interior.
-The grandiose building, with its soaring domes and intricate facade, is one of the most popular tourist attractions in the city.
+The majestic sacred building, with its soaring domes and intricate facade, is one of the most popular tourist attractions in Budapest.

 But the basilica is more than just a pretty face – it also has a rich history.
-Construction on the basilica began in 1851, and it was officially consecrated in 1905.
+Construction began in 1851, and Budapest’s most important church was officially consecrated in 1905.
 The basilica is named after Hungary’s first king, Stephen I, who is buried inside the church.

 Visitors can see his tomb, as well as enjoy the stunning views from the top of the basilica’s cupola.
-With its impressive size and beautiful features, St. Stephen’s Basilica is definitely adding to your Budapest things to see list.
+With its impressive size and beautiful features, St. Stephen’s Basilica is definitely worth adding to your Budapest things-to-see list.

 Walk along Vaci Street and take in the sights and sounds of this pedestrian street

 Budapest’s Vaci Street is one of the city’s most famous pedestrian thoroughfares, lined with an array of shops, restaurants, and cafes.